NIO Inc.

 What are the main risks of holding NIO?

-Based on the provided information, here are the key risks of holding NIO stock, ordered by importance:
+Based on the provided information, the key risks of holding NIO stock are:

 What is the price forecast for NIO in 2026?